davin-muir/staticattic-js/README.md

 ### staticattic-js
 A partial replication of the python staticattic, built using JavaScript & Pulumi.
+Pulumi is very consistent with its usage, and often times the only difference between its two APIs (python & JS) is syntax.

 ### Setup
 ##### AWS